TIBCOSoftware/bpme-samples/case-management/README.md

 ## BPM Enterprise provides comprehensive Case Management capabilities and an OOTB Case Manager in the BPME UI.
-We have listed down some 5.x case management functionalities along with demos showing the same.
+We have listed down some 5.x case management + other project types functionalities along with demos showing the same.

 Youtube Playlist is here https://www.youtube.com/playlist?list=PLnmoGGHHJldiQ8dA8447jwfXZggKfA4Jc and below are all the scenarios/videos covered: